Luke Payne: 2011 season: Another minor premiership

 Payne returned to Lakeside for a third season in 2011, but got off to a slow start to begin the campaign as he scored seven points in the season opener and four points a week later.
 Payne reached double-figures with 15 points against the Perth Redbacks in the third contest of the season, which began a streak of 24 straight games of double-digit scoring for Payne as he finished the regular season with 23 consecutive games of 20 or more points.
 Payne posted a new career high with 50 points on July 1 in a 100–86 victory over the Rockingham Flames.
 He connected on a season-best 19 field goals (27 attempts) against the Flames, while also connecting on a season-high 11 three-pointers (13 attempts).
 The Lightning won 16 consecutive games to finish the regular season, earning their third straight minor premiership with a 24–2 record.
 Payne led the team and ranked fourth in the league in scoring at 27.8 points per game during the regular season.
 The Lightning's quest for a third straight grand final appearance ended with a 2–1 defeat at the hands of Perry Lakes in the semi-finals.
 In Game 1 of the series, a match the Lightning lost 78–76, Payne led Lakeside with 27 points despite missing a significant part of the game after suffering an eye injury in the second quarter.
 The Lightning went on to even the series with a 92–88 Game 2 victory, but Payne picked up a leg injury in the third quarter and did not return, eventually requiring treatment in hospital.
 Payne subsequently missed Game 3, as the Hawks went on to prevail with an 84–71 win; the 24-hour recovery time between games proved nowhere near enough for Payne.
-At Basketball WA's end-of-season awards night, Payne was named in the SBL All-Star Five.
+At the end-of-season awards night, Payne was named in the SBL All-Star Five.

 2012 season: Injury-plagued season

 In 2012, Payne returned to the Lightning for a fourth season.
 He struggled throughout the regular season with injury, missing six games as a result.
 The Lightning finished the regular season in second place with a 22–4 record, going on to sweep the Goldfields Giants in the quarter-finals and facing the Cockburn Cougars in the semi-finals.
 After losing Game 1 against Cockburn, the Lightning evened the series in Game 2 despite losing Payne early in the contest to an ankle injury.
 Payne subsequently missed Game 3, with Lakeside bowing out of the playoffs at the hands of the Cougars with a 102–92 loss.
-At Basketball WA's end-of-season awards night, Payne was named in the SBL All-Star Five for the third time in four years.
+At the end-of-season awards night, Payne was named in the SBL All-Star Five for the third time in four years.

 In 116 games over four seasons for the Lightning, Payne averaged 24.4 points, 4.2 rebounds, 3.1 assists and 1.6 steals per game.